stitchdata/docs/_integration-schemas/harvest/v2/user_projects.md

     type: "number"
     description: "The rate used when the project's `bill_by` is `People`."

-  - name: "budget"
-    type: "number"
-    description: "The budget used when the project's `budget_by` is `Person`."

-  - name: "created_at"
-    type: "string"
-    description: "The date and time when the project assignment was created."

   - name: "project_id"
     type: "integer"
     description: "The ID of the associated project."
     foreign-key-id: "project-id"

-  - name: "client_id"
-    type: "integer"
-    description: "The ID of the associated client."
-    foreign-key-id: "client-id"

   - name: "user_id"
     type: "integer"